 For previous homeowners

-If you have previously owned a property, you can still be eligible for the First Home Grant if you meet the standard criteria, have not received the First Home Grant before, and you don’t have assets worth more than 20% of the house price cap.
+If you have previously owned a property, you may still be eligible for the First Home Grant if you meet the standard criteria, have not received a grant before, and don’t have assets worth more than 20% of the house price cap.

-One of the main requirements for being eligible for the First Home Grant is that you have been making at least the minimum contribution to your Kiwisaver account for three years.
-These three years don’t need to be consecutive, so if you took a savings suspension for a few months but the time of your contributions adds up to three years then that’s ok.
+One of the main requirements for First Home Grant eligibility is that you have been making at least the minimum contribution to your KiwiSaver account for three years.
+These three years don’t need to be consecutive, so if you took a savings suspension for a few months but the time of your contributions adds up to three years, then that’s okay.

-However, your contributions need to be at least 3% of your annual income.
-This includes all your sources of income, and even if you have had a mix of automatic and voluntary contributions.
-Contributions of 3% also apply to those that are self-employed or on a benefit, and even non-earners must have been making contributions based on 3% of the minimum wage for a 40 hour workweek.
+However, your contributions need to be at least 3% of your annual income, including all sources of income, even if you have had a mix of automatic and voluntary contributions.
+Contributions of 3% also apply to the self-employed or those on a benefit, and even non-earners must have been making contributions based on 3% of the minimum wage for a 40-hour week.

-A house price cap is the maximum value of home that you can purchase in order for you to be eligible for the grant.
-Depending on where you live in the country, the cap could be between $400,000 and $600,000 for existing homes, and between $500,000 and $650,000 for new homes.
-As to be expected with its soaring house prices, Auckland sits at the high end of the scale whereas smaller towns and regional areas sit at the bottom end.
+The house price cap is the maximum value that you can purchase to be eligible for the grant.
+Depending on where you live in the country, the cap could be between $400,000 and $625,000 for existing homes and $500,000 and $700,000 for new homes.
+As to be expected with its soaring house prices, Auckland sits at the high end of the scale, whereas smaller towns and regional areas sit at the bottom end.

 It’s important to review the criteria for each possible scenario as it differs between buying an existing home and building on land you are purchasing.
 You can find more specific information about the property criteria by visiting the Kāinga Ora – Homes and Communities website.